 Consider Using Both LED and HID Grow Lights

 Most professional growers find the most success with HID lights.
 But there is still a huge market for LED grow lights.
 In fact using both together can help you get the best of both worlds.

 They are an excellent supplement to standard HID lights.
 LED grow lights make a solid addition to the space.
-They’ll help you bring more light to your space, especially as under canopy lighting.
+They’ll help you bring more light to your space, especially under canopy lighting.

 HID vs LED Grow Lights: Deciding on the Best Grow Light Setup to Use

 It’s not easy to pick a winner in our discussion about HID vs LED Grow Lights.

 No doubt, LED grow lights have come a long way, and now there are significant benefits to using both types of grow lights in a commercial or personal indoor grow room or cultivation.